 Also consider if it will be a night-time interview or if it will take place in the early morning.
 Maybe ask the organisation what attire is acceptable and what’s not.
 That way knowing what you need to wear in advance, is made easier.

 If you’re being interviewed outdoors, it’s best to know your surroundings so you can plan for the unexpected.
 If you’re exposed to the elements you need to dress for the climate.
 You don’t want to be seen shivering or sweating during your interview.

 Use hairspray to keep your hair in place if it becomes windy.
 However, if you’re interviewing in a studio, that won’t be as necessary, but keep it in mind as you’ll never know what will happen.
 You’ll need to be aware of the lighting they will use when applying your makeup.
 There won’t always be a make-up artist that will attend to you, so apply your own makeup and keep it subtle with no glossy lip gloss.

 The less shiny the better, so remember to apply powder to your face.
 Even men sometimes need makeup to avoid appearing shiny on camera.
 So, don’t turn down the opportunity as you may regret it later.
 Find out if you’ll be standing or sitting.

 You could be seated behind a desk, stool or couch.
-So, research what the host usually wears and what shots are used during the segment.
-For instance, maybe only your waist-up will be seen on camera and you’re bottom half won’t be seen.
+Research what the host usually wears and what shots are used during the segment.
+For instance, maybe only your top-half will be seen on camera.
 If you’re seated, your socks might be visible, so if they’re brightly coloured or too short, your audience will become distracted with your feet instead of your message.